-I've been amazed at the slowness, and this is a criticism, with which auditors get across, let us and wonders why there's this tremendous disproportion between me auditing somebody and maybe an HGC auditor auditing somebody.
+I've been amazed at the slowness, and this is a criticism, with which auditors get across, let us say, five or six commands.
+It is very slow.
+It is very slow.
+And then somebody comes around and wonders why there's this tremendous disproportion between me auditing somebody and maybe an HGC auditor auditing somebody.
 Get the idea?
 There's a disproportion.
 We've even tested it out and have records on it.
 And they start listening to me auditing and they get some kind of a clue that this isn't the same picture that they themselves present.
 They present a picture like this: "Now, how could I help you?"